-When we were children, we all heard the saying, “It’s better to give than to receive.”
-Usually, it preceded trips to the shopping mall for Christmas or birthday presents.
-When I became a Christian at age 31, I didn’t struggle too much with the concept of giving.
+I am a very black-and-white thinker.
+As such, when I became a Christian as an adult, I didn’t struggle too much with the concept of giving.
 To me, it made sense and God commanded it.
 That was enough.
-However, one morning I was deeply moved by the unexpected gift described in 2 Corinthians 9:14.
+However, one morning I was deeply moved by the unexpected gift described in 2 Corinthians 9:10-14.

-Gifts given to those less fortunate did more than simply provide for their needs.
-They prompted a gift to be offered up in return that far outweighs what they received.
+In this passage, Paul is speaking of gifts given to those less fortunate, whereby the gifts did more than simply provide for their needs.
+They prompted a gift to be offered up in return – a gift that far outweighs what they received.
+Paul writes,

 “They [the recipients] will pray for you with deep affection because of the overflowing grace God has given to you.”

-Our gifts to the needy are certainly important, but they are temporary.
+Unexpected gifts hold unparalleled value.
+While our gifts to those in need are significant, they are temporary.
 However, what they give us in return – sincere prayers of “deep affection” – are gifts that no amount of money can buy.
 What a glorious God we have!
 Only in God’s economy, can the gifts we give come back to bless us in ways that last for eternity.

 “I am well supplied, having received … the gifts you sent, a fragrant offering, a sacrifice acceptable and pleasing to God.”
 (Philippians 4:18)

-Shadia is a passionate Bible teacher, author and speaker who has a heart for seeing lives transformed by the power of God’s Word.
-She holds a master’s in biblical and theological studies from Western Seminary and is author of several books and Bible studies.
+Shadia is a passionate Bible teacher, award-winning author, and speaker with a heart for seeing lives transformed by the power of God’s Word.
+She holds a master’s in biblical and theological studies from Western Seminary and is the author of several books and Bible studies, including WORTHY OF LOVE, TAMAR, HAGAR, LEGION, and RAHAB.

 What a “window-opening” thought that God gave you re: others giving back who can offer us much more.
 This has really opened up a window of thought to me re: how others have given back to me.
 (The neighbor who came to the door of my home to bless me.)
 Thank you, Shadia.